Nurturer vs. Visionary

 Making sense of how brands, media and culture are responding to COVID-19.
 (1 of 4)

-How do we decide what brands and other stimuli to audit?
+How do we research stimuli for an audit?